The Paleo Diet- Nutrition at CFC

-People often follow popular diets such as high protein low carb diet, low fat diet, low sodium diet etc. But some ignore the Paleo diet thinking it’s too hard or complex.
-But Nutrition is the base of health and CrossFit.
+People often follow popular diets such as high protein low carb diets, low fat diets, low sodium diets, etc. But some ignore the Paleo diet thinking it’s too hard or complex.
+But Nutrition is the base of health and CrossFit and you should know.

 The Paleo Diet is an effort to eat like we used to before food was packaged and shipped around the world.
 If a caveman couldn’t eat it, neither should you.
 In other words, it essentially allows lean meats, fish, veggies, some fruit, tree nuts (not peanuts) and seeds, little starch, and no sugar.
 This prohibits grains, legumes, white potatoes, dairy, and corn.